Purposeful contributions through market-based investments.

 The three Balanced Portfolios offered by TMF are constructed primarily for consideration by fiduciaries of endowment funds and trust funds seeking prudent levels of diversification, growth, income, protection from inflation, and risk over long-term time horizons.

-- TMF Conservative Balanced Portfolio - It is intended that the TMF Balanced Conservative Portfolio will typically allocate between 35% and 45% of assets to equities and between 55% and 65% to fixed income instruments, notes, and cash equivalents.
-To view the current strategic allocation targets for this fund, please click here.
+- TMF Conservative Portfolio - It is intended that the TMF Conservative Portfolio will typically allocate between 35% and 45% of assets to equities and between 55% and 65% to fixed income instruments, notes, and cash equivalents.
+To view the most recent report detailing the composition of the TMF Conservative Portfolio as of 6/30/19, please click here.

 - TMF Balanced Portfolio - It is intended that the TMF Balanced Portfolio will typically allocate 60% and 70% of assets to equities and between 30% and 40% to fixed income instruments, notes, and cash equivalents.
 To view the most recent report detailing the composition of the TMF Balanced Portfolio, please click here.

-- TMF Aggressive Balanced Portfolio - It is intended that the TMF Aggressive Balanced Portfolio will typically allocate between 75% and 85% of assets to equities and between 15% and 25% to fixed income instruments, notes, and cash equivalents.
-To view the current strategic allocation targets for this fund, please click here.
+- TMF Aggressive Portfolio - It is intended that the TMF Aggressive Portfolio will typically allocate between 75% and 85% of assets to equities and between 15% and 25% to fixed income instruments, notes, and cash equivalents.
+To view the most recent report detailing the composition of the TMF Aggressive Portfolio as of 6/30/19, please click here.

 - Earn long-term capital appreciation from a broadly diversified portfolio of primarily U.S. stocks